eddieg037/BaseNextJs/README.md

 ### Installation

-Ensure you are using Node.js 22 or later (the repository includes an `.nvmrc` file you can use with `nvm use`).
+Ensure you are using Node.js 22 (the repository includes an `.nvmrc` file you can use with `nvm use`).

 To install the necessary dependencies, run the following command in your terminal(make sure to have npm installed on your device):